signetlabdei/FeSC/README.md

 ## References
 - G. Cisotto, M. Capuzzo, A. V. Guglielmi, and A. Zanella, “Feature selection for gesture recognition in Internet- of-Things for healthcare”, International Conference on Communications (ICC), 7-11 June, 2020, Dublin, Ireland.
+Pre-published in ArXiV: http://arxiv.org/abs/2005.11031